nikomatsakis/funding/design-docs/exploration.md

 Similar to open positions, but the candidates themselves could propose the work that they would like to be doing.

 ## F: How do we prioritize who to fund amongst candidates?
-This is possibly the hardest question of them all, because it is very likely that we will have more candidates and interested people than what we can "afford" with the Funds' money, especially while it is being bootstrapped.
+This is possibly the hardest question of them all, because it is very likely that we will have more candidates and interested people than what we can "afford" with the Fund's money, especially while it is being bootstrapped.
 It will require us to determine what kinds of work in the Project are more important than others, and what maintainers we "prefer" to be funded, amongst a tight-knit set people who work with each other every day, who often know each other or are even friends.

 > Note: this decision is very much relevant to [A1][A1], and answers to that question will likely heavily affect the answers to this question.